-Cash and cash equivalents and trade and other receivables are classified as financial assets at amortized cost and are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
+Cash and cash equivalents are classified as financial assets at amortized cost and are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
+Trade receivables as collaterals for loans are classified as financial assets at FVTOCI and are initially recognized at fair value and subsequently measured with FVTOCI.
+Trade and other receivables other than trade receivables as collaterals for loans are classified as financial assets at amortized cost and are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 The carrying value of these financial assets approximates their fair value due to the relatively short period to maturity.